wenprompt/local_ai_setup/README.md

 ## Upgrading

-To update all containers to their latest versions (n8n, Open WebUI, etc.), run these commands:
+To update all containers to their latest versions (n8n, Flowise, etc.), run these commands:

 ```bash
 # Stop all services